ubuntuslave/vo_single_camera_sos/README.md

     $ git checkout non_central-python
     $ cd .. && mkdir opengv-build && cd opengv-build

-Now build the project, making sure the correct paths for *Python* get selected
+Now build the project, making sure

+- The correct paths for *Python* get selected, and
-and the boost.python.numeric path is set correctly.
+- The `boost.python.numeric` path is set correctly.

     $ ccmake ../opengv

 If compiling with `python3` support, you must *toggle* the advanced configuration and set the appropriate *Python* paths.
-For example, in Ubuntu 16.04, I had:
+For example, in **Ubuntu 16.04**, I had:

     PYTHON_EXECUTABLE             /usr/bin/python3
     PYTHON_INCLUDE_DIR            /usr/include/python3.5